Google Translate Disclaimer

 1. Saskatchewan Response to Federal Firearms Buyback Program

-The Government of Saskatchewan fully supports initiatives aimed at reducing the criminal use of illegal firearms, preventing gang violence, and stopping the smuggling and sale of illegal firearms.
+The Government of Saskatchewan fully supports initiatives aimed at reducing the criminal use of illegal firearms, preventing gang violence and stopping the smuggling and sale of illegal firearms.

 The buyback is an extremely costly and ineffective use of taxpayer dollars.
 The federal government has allocated roughly $742 million for the buyback program overall.
-However, they announced over the weekend that only $248.6 million will be available to provide compensation to remove roughly 136,000 prohibited firearms from individual firearms owners across Canada.
+However, only $248.6 million will be available for compensation to seize roughly 136,000 prohibited firearms from individual firearms owners across Canada.
 As a result, the majority of firearms owners in Canada will not receive compensation for their legally owned and legally obtained property.
+The program will operate on a “first-come, first-served” basis, and the federal government has confirmed that registering in the portal will not guarantee compensation for firearms owners.

 Top